 “These schemes post a serious threat.
 The Official Receiver will never contact anyone offering to recover their money for a fee or recommend another organisation offering the same service.

-It’s a pertinent reminder as Scam Awareness Fortnight 2020 launches that creditors are specifically being targeted by fraudsters.
+It’s a pertinent reminder as Citizens Advice launch their Scam Awareness Fortnight 2020 that creditors are specifically being targeted by fraudsters.